-It’s worth considering how features improve and change over time.
-Google is continually announcing new tools and advertising opportunities – which is the case when it comes to search partners.
-For example, smart bidding was added last year – changing results for many users.
+It’s worth considering how features change and improve over time.
+Google is always announcing new tools and advertising opportunities – even when it comes to search partners.
+For example, smart bidding was added last year which changed results for many users.

 What happened when Google added Smart Bidding?

 Google made the switch from Smart Pricing to Smart Bidding for partner sites that use conversion tracking.
 According to Google, Smart Bidding can offer better performance in comparison to Smart Pricing.
 Smart pricing looked at signals such as keyword lists, combined with the type of page.

 With Smart Bidding, the bids are automatically optimised on partner sites, using the same signals as smart pricing with additional user attributes.
 How does this work?
-So, for example, if a potential customer is part of an audience list that has a history of a lower conversion rate – then the bids may be automatically reduced.
+So, let’s say a potential customer is part of an audience list that has a history of a lower conversion rate – then the bids may be automatically reduced.
 Smart bidding aims to maximise conversions for search partners.

 What are the potential risks of enabling Search Partners?

 The advertising features or channels you choose is always a unique decision for your business.
 Whether or not something works for you will depend on what you are aiming to achieve.
 We’ve outlined some of the potential downfalls of enabling Search Partners: